Takeno/mtg-policy-changes/ipg.md

 A player offers an incentive to entice an opponent into conceding, drawing, or changing the results of a match, or accepts such an offer.
 Refer to section 5.2 of the Magic Tournament Rules for a more detailed description of what constitutes bribery.

 Wagering occurs when a player or spectator at a tournament places or offers to place a bet on the outcome of a tournament, match or any portion of a tournament or match.
-The wager does not need to be monetary, nor is it relevant if a player is not betting on his or her own match.
+The wager does not need to be monetary, nor is it relevant if a player is not betting on their own match.

 A player who receives an offer and does not immediately contact a tournament official is considered complicit in the offer and will receive the same penalty.

 Examples

-- A. A player in a Swiss round offers his opponent $100 to concede the match.
+- A. A player in a Swiss round offers their opponent $100 to concede the match.

-- B. A player offers his opponent a card in exchange for a draw.
+- B. A player offers their opponent a card in exchange for a draw.

 - C. A player asks for a concession in exchange for a prize split.